Implementation of Universal Design For Learning (UDL) in Digital Learning Media: A Systematic Review

 Abstract

-This study aims to explore the application of Universal Design for Learning (UDL) in digital learning media to improve student accessibility, engagement and expression in learning.
-The research used a systematic literature review method by analyzing 17 articles from reputable journals.
-The focus of the analysis is how various digital media formats, such as text, audio, video, interactive graphics and augmented reality (AR), can be effectively integrated to support UDL-based learning.
-The results show that UDL-based digital learning media can accommodate students' diverse needs through flexibility of information presentation formats, active engagement strategies, and reduction of learning barriers.
-However, this implementation faces several obstacles, such as lack of educator training and limited technological infrastructure.
-This research offers a novel contribution by developing a framework that integrates previous findings in UDL implementation, particularly in digital learning media, to create a more adaptive and responsive learning experience.
-The findings emphasize the importance of collaboration between educators, technology developers and policy makers to ensure successful integration of UDL in digital learning media.
-Recommendations are also provided to improve professional training and infrastructure development to support more inclusive education.
+This study explores the implementation of Universal Design for Learning (UDL) in digital learning media within the context of non-formal education to enhance accessibility, student engagement, and expression.
+Using a systematic literature review method, this research analyzes 17 articles from reputable journals to examine how various digital media formats such as text, audio, video, interactive graphics, and augmented reality (AR) can be effectively integrated to support UDL-based learning.
+The findings indicate that UDL-based digital learning media can address the diverse needs of learners through flexible content representation, active engagement strategies, and personalized learning pathways.
+However, challenges such as limited educator training, technological constraints, and infrastructure barriers remain significant obstacles to effective implementation.
+This study contributes to the field by synthesizing prior research to develop a comprehensive framework for optimizing UDL application in digital learning environments, particularly in non-formal education.
+The findings highlight the crucial role of collaboration among educators, technology developers, and policymakers in ensuring the scalability and sustainability of UDL-based digital learning initiatives.
+Furthermore, recommendations are provided to enhance educator training programs, infrastructure development, and data-driven approaches to support inclusive and adaptive digital education.

 Keywords